timescale/docs/timescaledb/tutorials/analyze-intraday-stocks/explore-stocks-data.md

 ### 5. Weekly FAANG prices over time?

-Let's see a line chart with the FAANG weekly stock prices.
+Let's see a line chart with the FAANG weekly stock prices:

 ```python
 query = """